menaruben/Fail2Ban.py/README.md

 This project is about my own implementation of a Fail2Ban (SSH) service for Windows 10+.

 # Checklist / To-Do
-- [x] it bans IP addresses based on the amount of failed logins and timespan for a defined duration
+- [x] it bans IP addresses based on the amount of failed logins and timespan for a defined duration (tested)
+- [ ] it unbans IP adresses after checking the "age" or CreationTime of the firewall rule
 - [ ] it runs as a windows service

-# Known bugs
+# Known bugs as of right now
-- None (as of right now)
+- None

 # Dependencies
 ## Modules